-15.3 (a) All applicants must apply to the Academic Department Head in writing and in relation to each course for which they wish to be considered.
-All applications must include an up to date CV, including a complete listing of all courses taught within the CUPE 4600 (Unit 2) bargaining unit at Carleton University.
+- 15.3 (a) All applicants must apply to the Academic Department Head in writing and in relation to each course for which they wish to be considered.
+All applications must include an up to date CV, including a complete listing of all courses taught within the CUPE 4600 Unit 2 bargaining unit at Carleton University.
 Applicants shall not be required to submit more than one (1) CV to each department.
-Other required documents must be relevant to judge qualifications and should not

-- require applicants to provide details as to how they would shape or teach the course. - (b) When applying to classes for which they have incumbency, applicants shall not be required to (re)submit documentation beyond their updated CV. - 15.4 The Employer shall endeavour to make offers of employment sufficiently in advance of the commencement of the course to provide adequate time for preparation.
+Other required documents must be relevant to judge qualifications and should not require applicants to provide details as to how they would shape or teach the course. - (b) When applying to classes for which they have incumbency, applicants shall not be required to (re)submit documentation beyond their updated CV. - 15.4 The Employer shall endeavour to make offers of employment sufficiently in advance of the commencement of the course to provide adequate time for preparation.
 Where practicable, offers shall be made at least eight (8) weeks prior to the first scheduled class.
 An offer of employment is not valid unless it is signed by the Academic Department Head and the Dean.
-It becomes a contract when it is then signed by the employee. - 15.5 Applicants shall reply electronically within seven (7) calendar days of receipt of an offer of employment.
+It becomes a contract when it is then signed by the employee. - 15.5 Applicants shall reply in writing by email, fax, or priority post to be received by the department within seven (7) calendar days of receipt of an offer of employment.

-ARTICLE 16 - HIRING, INCUMBENCY & SENIORITY
+ARTICLE 16 - HIRING, IMCUMBENCY & SENIORITY